Chicago Portage: Transportational importance

-The St. Lawrence River divide
+St. Lawrence River divide

 Continental Divides of North America.
 The pink line (center-right) denotes the Great Lakes-St Lawrence divide that runs through Chicago.

 Until the second half of the 19th century water transportation was virtually the only practical way to move goods and people around North America.
 Hence, connections between strategic waterways, usually involving portages, had special importance.

-The channel cut by the Chicago Outlet River created an easy passage over the Saint Lawrence River Divide, the continental divide that separated what had become the Great Lakes waterway system from the Mississippi River waterway system and, as the illustration shows, permitting access between the north and almost all of what was to become the United States from the Allegheny Mountains to the Rocky Mountains as far south as the Gulf of Mexico.
+The channel cut by the Chicago Outlet River created an easy passage over the St. Lawrence River Divide, the continental divide that separated the Great Lakes waterway system from the Mississippi River waterway system and, as the illustration shows, permitting access between the north and almost all of what was to become the United States from the Allegheny Mountains to the Rocky Mountains as far south as the Gulf of Mexico.

 Early peoples

-Native Americans had used the portage for almost two thousand years before the arrival of Europeans.

-The portage was probably created about 500 BCE^{, p 19} at the end of what is referred to commonly as the Archaic period.
-Early people had been migrating into the region around the portage since the Paleo-Indian period, and by the time of the formation of the portage, these people had begun to create semi-permanent settlements.
+Native Americans had used the portage for almost 2,000 years before the arrival of Europeans as a transportation route between the Great Lakes region and the Mississippi River in the interior.
+The portage was probably first used around 500 BCE^{, chap 2} near the end of the Archaic period.
+Early people had been migrating into the region since the Paleo-Indian period, and by this time, these people had begun to create semi-permanent settlements.
 Archaeological evidence shows that long-distance trade routes had been established.
 Late Archaic sites that have been uncovered around the Chicago area have revealed shells from the Gulf Coast, galena from the area of Galena, Illinois, and copper from the vicinity of Lake Superior.

 The Woodland period (500 BCE – 1000 CE) succeeded the Archaic.
 The Hopewell culture (200 BCE to 500 CE) that developed during this time extended these trade networks further and began using pottery.
 Hopewell tribes engaged in extensive trade.
-This trade network is now termed the Hopewell Interaction Sphere, the part that encompassed Illinois being known as the Havana Hopewell.
-Since at this time most long-distance travel for trade purposes was via water, it is likely that during this Woodland period the Chicago Portage was first used regularly.
+This trade network is now termed the Hopewell exchange, the part that encompassed Illinois being known as the Havana Hopewell.
+Since at this time most long-distance travel for trade purposes was via water, it is likely that during this period the Chicago Portage was first used regularly.